Dalas121/Heir_2_The_Throne/README.md

 S15 Dan'tonk (unassigned)
 - 5-skull difficulty.
 Rewards: TBD
-- similar to "The Human Army" from SotBE
+- similar to "The Human Army" from SotBE.
+Fighting Li'sar
+- if you're really an overachiever (or more likely, cheating), you can beat this scenario and rush straight to Asheviere without Li'sar/Sceptre/etc.
+ - this is obviously non-canon, and we should include a message about that

 S17 Elensefar (unassigned)
 - 3-to-4-skull difficulty